Androgyny and minimalism to stalk London Fashion Week

-Fashionistas say the ever-youthful and innovative London will herald a return to sleek minimalism and lady-like finishes with a touch of androgyny, stylized tailoring, modern art-inspired pieces and origami-style detailing.
+Fashionistas say the ever-youthful and innovative London will herald a return to sleek mininalism and lady-like finishes with a touch of androgyny, stylised tailoring, modern art-inspired pieces and origami-style detailing.

 This season will see a return to elegance, minimalism and androgyny, said Carmen Borgonovo, fashion director at online luxury boutique my-wardrobe.com.